Making Your Beauty Business More Social: Connecting with Customers by Posting, Tweeting, and Sharing

 Post Intriguing Content

 Identify your target market and post content that piques their interest.
 Moroccan baths, calming massages, luxurious hair dye jobs – there’s so your brand can offer.
-Pair this up with a couple of amazing tips, how-to, hair and beauty tutorial, and photos with simple captions.
+Pair this up with a couple of amazing tips, how-to,, and photos with simple captions.

 Put Your Brand Out There